 SECTION CC101 GENERAL

 CC101.1 Purpose.
-The purpose of this appendix is to supplement the International Energy Conservation Code and require renewable energy systems of adequate capacity to achieve net zero.
+The purpose of this appendix is to supplement the International Energy Conservation Code and require renewable energy systems of adequate capacity to achieve net zero operational energy.

 CC101.2 Scope.
 This appendix applies to new buildings that are addressed by the International Energy Conservation Code.